jhrcook/100DaysOfSwift/README.md

 **Day 65 - August 8, 2019:** I finally finished the zoom animation for the transition in the PhotoZoomAnimator app.
 I spent the first 1.5 hours of the morning finishing up my thorough documentation of the system.
 I merged the PR to `master` on the git repo, [PhotoZoomAnimator](https://github.com/jhrcook/PhotoZoomAnimator/tree/master).

 **Day 66 - August 9, 2019:** I finished the interactive transtion that mimics the Photos app in iOS.
 It is fully document and explained in the [repository](https://github.com/jhrcook/PhotoZoomAnimator).

+**Day 67 - August 10, 2019:** I implemented the interactive zoom transition from the PhotoZoomAnimator test app this morning - it worked flawlessly from the start!
+I finally returned to the Marble Maze game.
+I finished up the standard portion of the tutorial to react to the collision of two nodes.
+The first task was to figure out which was the marble and then react to what the other one was (eg. if the other node is a star, the score increments by one).